How Long Does It Take to Become a Profitable Day Trader?

 Months 3-9

-This is where it gets real.
-You start trading live (or with more serious size) and discover that knowing a setup and executing it are completely different skills.
-You lose money on trades that "should have worked."
+Now it gets real.
+You start trading live, or with bigger size, and find out that knowing a setup and actually pulling the trigger on it are not even close to the same skill.
+You lose money on trades that "should have worked".
 You break your rules.
-You size up too fast after a good streak, then give it all back.
+You size up after a good run and give the whole month back in two days.

 Most people quit here.
-The ones who don't start journaling, start reviewing, and start asking harder questions about their own behavior instead of blaming the market.
+The ones who don't are the ones who start journaling, start reviewing, and start asking what THEY did wrong instead of yelling at the market.

 The Fixing Phase